 The Zaanse Time Museum

-This museum houses many different Dutch timepieces and the clocks you’ll be able to hear chiming on the house every hour there.
-Here you will learn about Dutch clockwork history from the 16th century.
-There are plenty of different things to see there, along with their scientific and design history.
+This museum houses many different Dutch timepieces, such as the clocks you’ll be able to hear chiming on the hour every hour.
+Here you’ll learn about Dutch clockwork history from the 16th century.
+There are plenty of different things to see, as well as learning about their scientific and design history.

 The Albert Heijn Museum Shop

-It’s hard to believe, but Albert Heijn only started out as a small shop.
-Albert Heijn took over the shops from his parents in 1887, when he was just 21.
+It’s hard to believe (we know), but Albert Heijn started out as a single, small shop.
+Albert Heijn took over the shop from his parents in 1887, when he was just 21 years old.
 It was nothing like it is today.
-In this museum, you can see for yourself the original shop and stock that was around at the time.
-It’s really interesting to see how supermarket shops have evolved from that time.
+In this museum, you can see the original shop, and stock that was around at the time for yourself.
+It’s really interesting to see how supermarkets have evolved from that time.

 Bakery Museum de Gecroonde Duyvekater

-This original bakery is still in use today!
-It’s been around since 1658 (yep, wow!) and here you can buy tradition Dutch baked goods.
-You can taste Duivekater, a famous sweet bread from Zaanse and other original and more modern baked goods.
+This original bakery has been around since 1658 (yep, wow!)
+It’s still in use today, and you can buy traditional Dutch baked goods.
+You can taste Duivekater, a famous sweet bread from Zaanse and other original, as well as more modern baked goods.
 If you want an excuse to chow down on some even more delicious Dutch snacks, then here’s your chance. 😉

-Here are a few ways on how to visit the Zaanse Schans:
+Here are a few ways you can see Zaanse Schans

 Cycling at Zaanse Schans

-Cycling at Zaanse Schans is possible (we’re in the Netherlands after all), so it’s good news if you’re wanting to take your Dutch bike for a spin.
+Cycling at Zaanse Schans is possible (we’re in the Netherlands after all), so it’s good news if you’re wanting to take your omafiets for a spin.
 No bike?
 No worries!
 You can even rent bicycles at Zaanse Schans if you’re bike-less.

-There are both bike tours and different cycling routes you can take throughout Zaanse Schans, so it’s the perfect place to go if it’s a sunny day.
-In the height of summer, it gets really busy along parts of these routes though, so be aware of that before you go.
+There are bike tours and different cycling routes you can take throughout Zaanse Schans — it’s the perfect place to go on a sunny day.
+In the height of summer, it gets really busy along these routes though, so beware of grandmas zooming down the paths on their e-bikes.

 Going for a walk at Zaanse Schans

-Just looking for somewhere nice go for a walk?
+Just looking for somewhere nice to go for a walk?
 Well, this is the perfect place!
-Walking around and exploring most of the windmill area is completely free, so it’s the perfect place to go for a stroll and get those all-important insta-worthy shots.
-There are plenty of walking routes too, so there’s plenty to see.
+There are plenty of walking routes.
+Strolling around and exploring most of the windmill area is completely free — ideal for getting those all-important insta-worthy shots.
+There’s plenty to see.

 There are also theatrical walks if you’re looking for something a bit different.
-A guide in Zaan costume will show you around her area, where you will learn about her and the area.
-It’s also available in English if your Dutch isn’t up to scratch.
+A guide in Zaan costume will show you around her area, where you will learn all about the history, food, and culture.
+She’ll even let you in on some of the 1850s gossip.
+These tours are also available in English if your Dutch isn’t up to scratch.

 Other things to do at Zaanse Schans

 There are more things to do!?
 Yup.
-There are plenty of Dutch shops and handicrafts, gift shops, Dutch delicacies and you can even take a boat trip from there.
-In short, there’s plenty to do.
+There are plenty of typical Dutch shops and handicrafts, gift shops, Dutch delicacies and you can even take a boat trip from there.
+In short, you won’t be bored at Zaanse Schans.

 Have you ever been to Zaanse Schans?
-Let us know in the comments!
+Tell us in the comments below!